Elispreng/Project-1-Food-Sales-and-Store-Cultures/README.md

 ### Business problem:

-Many factors can affect indicidual item sales in a grocery store outlet.
-This project explores what  factors increase sales.
+In looking at grocery sales, interested parties want to know what will will increase sales.
+This project analyzes what factors have the greatest impact on grocery outlet sales.

 ### Data: